muhammad1928/DockerMastering/DockerMastering/ImplementingChecks/intro.md

 @app.route('/')
 def home():
-    return "Hello, the application is running!"
+    return 'Hello, the application is running!'

 @app.route('/fail')
 def fail():
     time.sleep(10)  # Simulate a delay
-    return "This route is not healthy!", 500
+    return 'This route is not healthy!', 500

 if __name__ == "__main__":
     app.run(host="0.0.0.0", port=5000)